Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: real time updates in running collections: now, sql operations collide.

 TODO: increase SQLite performance: moving elements is a slow operation.
+UI updates must not reload items.

+TODO: create a base requests table to have all item ids aligned.
+It helps to remove item_handler + id for item identification.

 TODO: show history in requests